Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Our method, Regression-based Elastic Metric learning, describes an automated way for finding the elastic metric that brings a trajectory closest to a geodesic on the manifold of discrete curves in order.
+Our method, Regression-based Elastic Metric learning, describes an automated way for finding the elastic metric that brings a trajectory closest to a geodesic on the manifold of discrete curves.
 Our method increases the predictive power of geodesic regression, which allows for more accurate prediction of future cell shapes.
-Currently, most analyses on the manifold of discrete curves use the SRV metric by default, but our results show that the SRV metric does not produce the best regression fit for most trajectories.
+In the long term, such methodology could be used for early detection of diseases or for early diagnosis of chemo-resistant cells based on their early evolution.
+Currently, most analyses on the manifold of discrete curves use the SRV metric by default.
+However, our results show that the SRV metric does not produce the best regression fit for most trajectories.
 Our method recognizes that the "optimal" metric is trajectory-dependent and thus creates an opportunity for improved analysis on all cell data trajectories.